ywu755/load-analysis/README.md

 # Typical Load Shape Analysis
 This repository contains code for analyzing electricity load curves.
-This tool is developed to represent the electricity consumption for a year (8760).

 ## Overview
 This tool is developed to represent the electricity consumption for a year (8760).
 It also provides users with the ability to scale the load to a user-defined peak.
 Users can choose between a winter peak kW scaler or a summer peak kW scaler to customize the load.